fabianpimminger/cookiefox/readme.txt

 - Multi-Language Support: Use WPML or Polylang to easily translate your privacy notice.

 - Block Auto-Embedding: Optionally, you can prevent external content from being automatically embedded.
 The content will be embedded when accepting the privacy notice.

+== Performance ==

+- Javascript: There's just one 11kb (gzip) Javascript file.
+No dependencies.
+No jQuery.
+- CSS: You can either use an external CSS file (2.5kb, gzip), inline all styles, or provide a custom stylesheet.
+- HTML: CookieFox just injects only a single \<div\> tag in the `wp_footer` hook.
+It is used as a root tag for initiating the script.

 == Frequently Asked Questions ==